Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 \subsubsection{Self-gravity of planetesimal belt}

 In our simulations, we assumed that gravitational interactions among the planetesimals were negligible.
-However, a sufficiently massive belt would induce additional precession by self-gravity, providing another way for the reservoir to resist secular chaos during the star's MS lifetime.
-An exact calculation of the true precession rate due to self-gravity using linear perturbation theory \citep{TO2016,TL2019} would be too complicated for our purposes, but a reasonable approximation can be obtained by considering the gravity of the most massive object in the belt (which can contain a large fraction of the total mass, depending on the size distribution).
+However, a sufficiently massive belt would undergo additional precession due to self-gravity, providing another way for the reservoir to resist secular chaos during the star's MS lifetime.
+Depending on whether and how much the planetesimal population is depleted or redistributed during stellar evolution (Section \ref{s:disc:preWD:late}), self-gravity may become negligible during the WD phase, rendering the belt vulnerable to secular chaos.
+An exact calculation of the true precession rate due to self-gravity using linear perturbation theory \citep{TO2016,TL2019} would be too complicated for our purposes, but a reasonable approximation can be obtained by considering the gravity of the most massive object in the belt (which can contain a large fraction of the total mass, depending on the size distribution) in the limit where the belt is narrow compared to its mean radius.
 Assuming that body (mass $m_{\rm b}$, semi-major axis $a_{\rm b}$) lies near the inner edge of the belt, the precession of other planetesimals is described by a modified version of Eq.\ (\ref{eq:def_omega_in}):

 where $a_{\rm b} / a_{\rm p}$ is slightly less than $1$.
 Suppression of secular chaos requires that $\omega_{\rm sg}$ be greater than the free precession rate due to the outer planets (e.g., Eq.\ \ref{eq:def_om_LK}); this corresponds to